Main Street Reconstruction Project

 If you require wheelchair access, home care visits, etc, special arrangements will be made with the successful contractor to ensure these special needs are met.

-Once a contractor has been selected a pre-construction meeting will be held in April 2017 by the Town to allow residents, business owners and the public at large to meet Town staff, the engineering consultant and contractor and discuss specific concerns related to the project.
+Once a contractor has been selected a pre-construction meeting will be held by the Town to allow residents, business owners and the public at large to meet Town staff, the engineering consultant and contractor and discuss specific concerns related to the project.